methanoliver/awesome-renpy/README.md

 ### Device imitation

-+ [Candella](https://github.com/UnscriptedVN/candella) - Candella is a fork of the AliceOS framework, a Ren'Py framework that provides an operating environment to visual novels.
-This operating environment includes utilities, classes, and other code that lets developers and players write and use apps designed for the system.
++ [Candella](https://github.com/UnscriptedVN/candella) - "Candella is a fork of the AliceOS framework, a Ren'Py framework that provides an operating environment to visual novels.
+This operating environment includes utilities, classes, and other code that lets developers and players write and use apps designed for the system."
+To put it less opaquely, this imitates a full window system with "applications" inside RenPy.
 + [Ren'Py Chat Log](https://github.com/JimTheCactus/chatlogging) -- Library for displaying scrolling chat logs.
 + [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
 Requires work to adapt to more modern versions of RenPy.
 + [phone message system for renpy](https://nadianova.itch.io/phone-message-system-for-renpy) - Another implementation of a phone, this one works as is.
 + [RenpyPhoneSMS](https://github.com/israelrbb/RenpyPhoneSMS) - And another one.

 ### Extra content

+In a classic Japanese title, these would go into making the contents of an "Extras" menu.

 + [GalleryPlus](https://github.com/cheonbyeol/RenPy-GalleryPlus) - Extends the functionality of RenPy's built-in Gallery class.
 Allows looping images, pages, navigation buttons.
 + [renpy-gallery-inject](https://github.com/Numerlor/renpy-gallery-inject) - Self contained gallery screen, and code to allow the screen and functionality to be patched into existing games without changing their code in any way.